hbctraining/Intro-to-R/lessons/08_ggplot2.md

 ### Consistent formatting using custom functions

 When publishing, it is helpful to ensure all plots have similar formatting.
-To do thism we can create a custom function with our preferences for the theme.
+To do this we can create a custom function with our preferences for the theme.
 Remember the structure of a function is:

 ```r
 name_of_function <- function(arguments) {